 You don't have to be a Bavarian master hunter (bayerische jågermeister) to make this "hunter-style" rich and hearty stew.
 This is the perfect fall or winter dish to take the edge off of cold weather or prepare it any time of year you crave a heavy meal.

-The secret to this recipe, like most stews, is to braise the meat first, then brown it, adding the liquids and vegetables.
-Let the ingredients simmer for a long time to lock in the flavor.
+The secret to this recipe, like most stews, is to brown the meat first, then braise it by adding the liquids and vegetables and allowing the ingredients simmer for a long time to lock in the flavor.

 This dish is leftover friendly, tasting even better the next day because the ingredients have more time to work together to create a deeper flavor.

 If you are a stickler for authenticity, use a German spätburgunder (pinot noir) wine for this recipe.

 - 1 1/2 pounds beef high-quality beef chuck (cubed )

 - 1 teaspoon salt

 - 3 tablespoons vegetable oil